hollobit/ResearchChatGPT/README.md

 ## 29. Using ChatGPT for Feedback on Research Questions and Hypotheses

 In research paper writing, it is crucial to have appropriate research questions and hypotheses.
 These questions guide the research process and help researchers to achieve their objectives.
 However, it can be challenging to determine whether research questions and hypotheses are appropriate or not.
-In this paper, we will explore how ChatGPT can be used to provide feedback on the appropriateness of research questions and hypotheses.
+In this use case, we will explore how ChatGPT can be used to provide feedback on the appropriateness of research questions and hypotheses.

 ### Preparing to get feedback